-Controlling Exotic and Invasive Plants in Restorations (pdf) – Compiled by Bob Szafoni for his presentation to our chapter on Woodland Restoration.
+Controlling Exotic and Invasive Species in Restorations (pdf) – Compiled by Bob Szafoni for his presentation to our chapter on Woodland Restoration.

 Critter Control: Protecting Your Plants from Damage (pdf) – this document includes common wildlife that can damage or kill your native plants.
 It provides a variety of suggestions on how to minimize damage or limit access to your plants.